Skip to Content

 • Bulk Hard Delete: Hard deletes a large number of records from a Salesforce endpoint and is intended to be used as a target in an operation.
 Hard deleted records automatically become eligible for deletion.

-Using Salesforce Connections in Scripts
+Using Salesforce connections in scripts

 Salesforce connections can be referenced in a script using script functions that use a salesforceOrg as a parameter.
-For more information, see Use Salesforce Functions.
+For more information, see Use Salesforce functions.